OmarFourati/DIP392-Simplified-Bunco/my-bunco-game/README.md

 ## Web-Application:

 Access Online:
-Open Simplified Bunco[www.simplified-bunco.netlifly.app] in your web browser.
+Open [Simplified Bunco](www.simplified-bunco.netlifly.app) in your web browser.

 # Interacting with the System